silshack/spring2014/_posts/2014-02-22-brittanyheroku.md

 My Heroku app is up and running at the following link: http://silshack-britth.herokuapp.com/

 Getting the blog up and running wasn't too bad.
-My main struggles came because of my flawed understanding of github pushes and pulls.
+My main struggles came because of my original flawed understanding of github pushes and pulls.
 I ended up cloning the simplehack directory into my spring2014 folder, which I later found out I wasn't supposed to have done.
 As such, I thought when I made chang es and pushed them, they would go to my github page.
 When they didn't, I thought I must have made some mistake with my pushes and commits.
 However, the changes I was making to simplehack seemed to all take shape and my blog ran fine, so in general, the process became clearer.

 I couldn't really think of anything cool to do to the blog, but I changed the background color and some of the font colors.
 For instance, to change the background, I added the following code to layout.html: